Loading...

 Despite its name, tennis elbow is not exclusive to racquet sports.
 In fact, only about five percent of people diagnosed with lateral epicondylitis attribute the condition to playing tennis.
 The majority of cases stem from occupational or recreational activities that involve repetitive gripping, twisting, or lifting.
 Office workers who spend hours using a computer mouse, tradespeople who operate hand tools, and weekend warriors who overdo it in the yard are all common patients we see at our Bridgeton, MO practice.

-The elbow is a complex hinge joint where three bones meet and multiple tendons and ligaments provide stability.
+The elbow is where three bones meet and multiple tendons and ligaments provide stability.
 When the lateral epicondyle, the bony bump on the outside of the elbow, becomes irritated from tendon strain, even simple tasks like turning a doorknob, shaking hands, or holding a coffee cup can become painful.
 Understanding the anatomy and mechanics behind your tennis elbow is the first step toward a successful recovery.

 Tennis elbow symptoms typically develop gradually and may start as mild discomfort that worsens over weeks or months.
 Recognizing these symptoms early and seeking treatment can help prevent the condition from becoming chronic.
 If you experience any of the following, contact Advanced Wellness Chiropractic for an evaluation.